 Don’t use your at-home speakers.
 Why?
 They aren’t designed for party use and therefore the sound quality will not be there.
 Also, they are very vulnerable, having very little protection over their main parts.
 And in a loud party scene, you will inevitably push these kinds of speakers too hard and blow them.

-Some of the best PA systems for DJing are the Bose L1 Compact.
+One of the best PA systems for DJing is the Bose L1 Compact.
 These run anywhere from $899 up to $1000.
 For an all-in-one with great quality and battery life, try Bose S1 Pro Multi-Position PA System with the battery pack included for $499.
 For the lower price point ($250 – $300), but still good quality and decent portability, there’s the Rockville RPG122K.

 A good set of headphones allows you to practice at home and make decisions before you go out into the live arena and allow you to produce music without disturbing anyone else.
 At a gig, they allow you to hear both decks independently so you can mix and transition with ease.
 Basically, your headphones are one of the most important tools for determining the right timing to play songs rhythmically.

-They should also be capable of handling high sound pressure levels of up to 120 decibels, which allows it to perform well in loud environments.
+They should also be capable of handling high sound pressure levels of up to 120 decibels, which allows them to perform well in loud environments.

 Without the use of speakers and headphones, you can’t enjoy or produce music.
 These are essential tools used in the industry and are extremely important for entertaining your fans.
 Be sure to take your time to research the ones that will fit your needs best.